rumca-js/Django-link-archive/README.md

 ## Problems with other RSS readers, or apps

  - Most RSS clients do not allow manual link input
  - Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
-Terms and condition of service can change.
-This is a product.
-No strings attached
+Their Terms and service can change
  - Most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
  - Most programs do not provide ability to add tag to a link (Thunderbird, Android Feeder app)
  - Scale: Lemmy software is replacement for Reddit, but requires a lot of resources to operate.
 This project aims to provide "single user" experience
  - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links
- - Extensions: In Django project it is relatively easy to add new view
  - License: Reddit is a nice project, but it is not entirely open source
- - Interface: Most of the programs are clients (Thunderbird, Feeder, Newsboat), where it is needed to create app that works as a server, so that it can be managed from all devices in LAN, or in public space, if it is configured to operate in that mode
+ - Interface: Most of the RSS programs are GUI: Thunderbird, Feeder.
+I wanted a server app, that can be accessed from anywhere

 ## Possible use cases